vertxxyz/Vertx.Debugging/README.md

 > If you're on a version of Unity where the settings UI doesn't work, it's another Unity bug, thanks Unity!

 ## Shapes
 Drawable shapes and casts are contained within the `Shape` class.
-Statically import the class if you use them often:
+You can statically import the class if you use them often:

 ```csharp
 using static Vertx.Debugging.Shape;